Disclaimer: I do not own Transformers.

 Could do whatever she wanted whenever she wanted.

 Her quota was paid for the next few decacycles, so her debt collector would not be sniffing around for a while.
 She was perfectly free to go completely insane.
 Only there was nothing in this magical village that demanded her attention.
 There was nothing exciting.
 Nothing new.

 It was the same old same old.

-Murders every night on the street corners, screams in the air, lies oozing out of the very sand that slide between her clawed toes, but she'd seen it and heard it all a billion times.
-Nothing of interest had come along for a while and it was about to cause the femme to slaughter the whole population just to have something to do.
+Murders every night on the street corners, screams in the air, lies oozing out of the very sand that slid between her clawed toes, but she'd seen it and heard it all a billion times.
+Nothing of interest had come along for a while, and it was about to cause the femme to slaughter the whole population just to have something to do.

-And since if she slaughter the whole village she would then have no further forms of possible entertainment in the long run it seemed Jynx was going to have to take her boredom elsewhere.
+And since - should she slaughter the whole village - she would then have no further forms of possible entertainment in the long run, it seemed Jynx was going to have to take her boredom elsewhere.
 That or risk having to go find a new wonderful hole of pit to call home.
-Which would be more work than it was worth, she had no wish to go wondering off into the tame lands and have to 'behave' long enough to get to another place she could play and not have Enforcers breathing down her neck.
+Which would be more work than it was worth - she had no wish to go wandering off into the tame lands and have to 'behave' long enough to get to another place she could play and not have Enforcers breathing down her neck.